About this place

 Make your way to Askeberga skeppssättning.
 Open in Google Maps →

-Open this page in your mobile browser, or tap "Start Experience" below.
+Open this page in your mobile browser, then tap "Start Experience" below.
 Keep the browser open while you walk.

 When prompted, allow the browser to access your location.
 This is required for the GPS system to work.